eWaterCycle/infra/README.md

     - value: {"key": "samba_password","sensitive": 1}
 - Set documentation URL to `https://github.com/eWaterCycle/infra`
 - Do not allow every org to use this component.
 - Select the organizations (CO) that are allowed to use the component.
+Data on the dcache should not be made public.

 For eWatercycle catalog item following specialization was done